-In 2018/19, we allocated almost £19m in student support, including £7.3m in bursaries, scholarships, grants and awards for our undergraduate students.
+In 2019/20, we allocated just over £18m in student support, including £5.6m in bursaries, scholarships, grants and awards for our undergraduate students.
 Many of our awards are in addition to any government loans or other support you may receive.